BillySterling/bamazon/README.md

 # bamazon

-#### Node.js &amp; MySQL Unit 12 Bootcamp CLI project
+Node.js &amp; MySQL CLI application.

 ## Overview

 `bamazonCustomer`

-In this activity, we are creating an Amazon-like storefront with the MySQL skills learned this unit.
+This is an Amazon-like storefront using a command line order entry application.
 The application will take in orders from customers and deplete stock from the store's inventory.

 `bamazonManager`

-In this bonus activity, we are creating a product management console to augment the `bamazonCustomer` application.
+This is a command line product management console to augment the `bamazonCustomer` application.

 `bamazonSupervisor`

-In this bonus activity, we are creating a department supervisor console to track product sales across our store's departments and then provide a summary of the highest-grossing departments in the store.
+This is a command line department supervisor console to track product sales across our store's departments and then provide a summary of the highest-grossing departments in the store.

 ## Packages Required: